The Later Years (6-18)

 - If your children are working full time and still live at home, charge them board.
 Use this money to boost your super.
-After all, the longer they live at home, the more they will erode money for your retirement.
+After all, the longer they live at home, the more money they will erode from your retirement.

 You can probably see a pattern emerging here that so much of what is relevant for teaching children about the basics of money applies just as readily to adults.
 The concepts remain the same, only the delivery of the message changes.